 A Location Close to Friends

 Staying here provided nearness to dear friends and family, enabling us to visit and host guests.
-It was great for us to finally meet everyone!
+Plus, it was great to finally meet everyone!

-Fortunately, we didn’t have far to go to reach our next stop on our Nova Scotia Road Trip: The Maritime Inn, Antigonish.
+Fortunately, we didn’t have far to go to reach our next stop on our Nova Scotia Road Trip.
+That would be The Maritime Inn in Antigonish.

 Stop #3: The Maritime Inn, Antigonish